OrsonDWitt/OrsonDWitt.github.io/_posts/2020-03-04-development-roadmap.md

 7.2.
 Achievements......23%
 From time to time, I think of achievements that can be implemented and write descriptions for them.
 7/30 so far.
 7.3.
 Localization.......0%
-There are some people willing to help with localizing the game for Russian audience 7.4.
-Credits menu
+Some people expressed willingness to help localize the game for Russian audience 7.4.
+Credits menu.......0%